Quick Jump:

 Trey sang the verses of Fee through a megaphone.
 Glide included Simpsons, All Fall Down, and Random Note signals.
 The ending of Tela and the beginning of My Friend featured Trey on acoustic guitar.
 Nellie Kane was teased in Divided Sky and also in YEM from Mike.
 YEM's jam segment included Trey quoting "Here comes Speed Racer" and teases of Smoke on the Water and the vocal jam contained verses from Psycho Killer.
 Contact subsequently started as part of the vocal jam.
 Memories was performed without microphones.
 Crimes of the Mind (with The Dude of Life on vocals) was played for the first time since November 8, 1991 (235 shows).

 Brother made its first appearance since July 14, 1992 (144 shows).
 Other breakouts included Dog Log (dedicated to Paul, and first since May 4, 1991, or 284 shows), La Grange (first since March 17, 1991, or 311 shows) and Sparks (first since September 13, 1990, or 394 shows).
 Guelah Papyrus contained a Simpsons signal.
 Bathtub Gin contained Low Rider and I Feel Pretty (West Side Story) teases.
 Page teased Blue Monk in My Mind's Got a Mind of its Own.
 The jam out of Mike’s featured Joe Rooney of the band First Born on vocals.
 Bike was preceded by a Moonshadow tease from Mike.
-There were Contact, Jean Pierre, When the Saints Go Marching In, Gimme Some Lovin', and Makisupa teases in Antelope, along with the lyric “Marco Policeman-dolas” and an All Fall Down signal.
+The first Antelope contained Contact, Jean Pierre, and When the Saints Go Marching In teases.
+After a brief return to Makisupa, Antelope included an All Fall Down signal, Gimme Some Lovin' and Makisupa teases, and the lyric “Marco Policeman-dolas."
 Amazing Grace was performed without microphones.
 This show was originally scheduled for the Cuban Club Plaza and was moved to the Ritz Theatre two weeks prior to the gig.
+This show was released on LivePhish.com with proceeds benefiting hurricane recovery efforts in western North Carolina and the west coast of Florida after hurricanes Helene and Milton.

 No known setlist